qrvey/partner-portal/docs/ui-docs/dataviews/metric-view.md

 ![7_metric-view](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.8_metric-view/7_metric-view.png#thumbnail-60)

-Finally, in the **Visualization** tab, you can choose which type of visualization type you’d like, and set additional color, size and display options.
+Finally, in the **Visualization** tab, you can choose which type of visualization you’d like, and set an additional color, size and display options.
 These will vary depending on the type of metric you select.
-Once you are happy with your settings, click Save in the lower-right corner and your metric will be added to your dashboard, where it can then be used for pages, reports and workflows.
+Once you are happy with your settings, click **Save** in the lower-right corner and your metric will be added to your dashboard where it can then be used for pages, reports and workflows.

 ![8_metric-view](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.8_metric-view/8_metric-view.png#thumbnail-60)